Q8T9 (Classics with Oriental Studies)

 |Registration deadline:||6pm 15 October 2020|

 |Oriental Studies with Classics - T9Q8 (Candidates intending to study Arabic, Turkish, Hebrew, or Persian ONLY)|

 All candidates for Classics with Oriental Studies (Q8T9) must take the Classics Admissions Test (CAT) as part of their application.
 All candidates for Oriental Studies with Classics (T9Q8) intending to study Arabic, Hebrew, Persian or Turkish must take the Oriental Languages Aptitude Test (OLAT) as part of their application.

+Separate registration for these tests is required and it is the responsibility of the candidate to ensure that they are registered.
 We strongly recommend making the arrangements in plenty of time before the deadline.
 Everything you need to know, including guidance on how to prepare, can be found on the respective OLAT and CAT pages.